Henrik Björklund

 Henrik Björklund (born September 22, 1990) is a Swedish professional ice hockey forward.
-He is currently playing for Färjestad BK in the Swedish Hockey League (SHL).
+He is currently playing for BIK Karlskoga in the HockeyAllsvenskan (Allsv).

 Playing career

 During the 2006–07 season, on March 2, 2007 against the Malmö Redhawks, Björklund, then 16, became the youngest player to ever play with Färjestad BK.
 The rest of the season he played with the club's U18 team and was the team top scorer with 25 points in 14 games.
 He also won the scoring title for the U18 Allsvenskan league.

 Björklund was initially heralded as "the new Håkan Loob" before he was drafted 111th overall by the Calgary Flames in the 2009 NHL Entry Draft.

+On 17 April 2025, Björklund opted to sign a two-year contract in a return with BIK Karlskoga of the Allsvenskan.